-I have been born on 1947, April 29th in Milano where I lived at #20 of Scarlatti street, almost in front of the main entrance of the Headquarters of our Italian Amateur Radio Association (A.R.I.)
+I have been born on 1947, April 29th in Milano where I lived at #20 of Scarlatti street, almost in front of the main entrance of the Headquarters of our Italian Amateur Radio Assocscript tags are not allowed.iation (A.R.I.)
 (HI !).

-In 1958, for health reasons, I moved to the City of Sanremo a beatiful town of the Italian Riviera .
-Today I live not far from there , more exactly in COLDIRODI , that's a small village, rich of ancient memories, located up about 300 mt a.s.l, with a wonderful sight all over Sanremo bay and the mediteranean ligurian sea.
+In 1958, script tags are not allowed.script tags are not allowed.for health reasons, I moved to the City of Sanremo a beatiful town of the Italian Riviera .
+Today I live script tags are not allowed.not far from there , more exactly in COLDIRODI , that's a small village, rich of ancient memories, located up about 300 mt a.s.l, with a wonderful sight all over Sanremo bay and the mediteranean ligurian sea.

 All began as far as in 1964, more than forty years ago, when I lived with my parents in the city of Sanremo.
 Every day, after finishing my school duties, I switched on the “home” radio receiver (a classical 5 tubes superhet) while, as antenna, I used the power line of the house itself, putting, of course, a capacitor in series within the wiring.